bhaveshsood13/Rummy-Game/README.md

 # Rummy-Game
 Rummy Game Made on Python

-This is the Indian Version of the game Rummy made on Python.
+This is the Indian Version of the game Rummy made on `Python`.

 To Play :